liuxin0824/BCV-LR-discrete/README.md

 We agree with your comment!
 Since it is highly challenging to balance video imitation performance and efficiency without access to expert actions or expert rewards, our experiments have primarily been conducted in relatively standard visual RL environments to answer this open question, and we have not extended our work to real-world tasks or considered large-scale cross-domain pre-training, which are of greater significance.
 Taking your comment into account, we further conduct some extra experiments in Metaworld manipulation benchmark, which may demonstrate a wider application of BCV-LR for robots.

 For each Metaworld task, only 50k environmental steps are allowed, with remaining settings similar to that of DMControl.
 Results are shown in Table III.
 In this interaction-limited situation, BCV-LR can still derive effective manipulation skills from expert videos without accessing expert actions and rewards, which demonstrates its wider range of applications and potential for generalizing to real-world manipulation tasks.

-Furthermore, we would like to add a discussion on real-world tasks and cross-domain knowledge transferring in the 'Limitation and Future Work' sections to make our paper more comprehensive.
+和前面一样

 **Table III**
 |Metaworld-50k|BCV-LR|BCO|DrQv2|/|video|